SeanAllen19/React-Portfolio/README.md

   ## Description

-  My task is to create a portfolio using your new React skills, which will help set you apart from other developers whose portfolios don’t use the latest technologies.
+  My task is to create a portfolio using my new React skills, which will help set me apart from other developers whose portfolios don’t use the latest technologies.

   Because this application doesn’t include a back end or connect to an API, the contact form doesn't need to save this information right now.
-You'll add back-end functionality in the next few weeks.
-In the meantime, consider including your email address and phone number on the Contact page.
+I'll add back-end functionality in the next few weeks.

   ---